-Dwelling unit shall mean a group of rooms, including a kitchen, bath and sleeping quarters, designed and intended for occupancy by one (1) family.
+Dwelling unit shall mean a group of rooms, including a kitchen, bath and sleeping quarters, designed for use as a residence and intended for occupancy by one (1) family.

-Emergency shelter means housing with minimal supportive services for homeless persons that is limited to occupancy of six (6) months or less by a homeless person.
+Emergency shelter (per Health and Safety Code Section 50801(e)) means housing with minimal supportive services for unhoused persons that is limited to occupancy of six (6) months or less by an unhoused person Emergency shelter means housing with minimal supportive services for homeless persons that is limited to occupancy of six (6) months or less by a homeless person.
 No individual or household may be denied emergency shelter because of an inability to pay.